OvOla2/AnAn-Figura-avatar/README.md

 AnAn is the mascot of the Anthon Open Source Community(AOSC).For more details,please refer to https://aosc.io/mascot

-Used jimmyanims.lua,For more details,please refer to https://github.com/JimmyHelp/JimmyAnims
+Using jimmyanims.lua,For more details,please refer to https://github.com/JimmyHelp/JimmyAnims

 ## About animation
 basemodel:without animation